square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 {% include figure url="/assets/images/mac-chrome-default.png" image_path="/assets/images/mac-chrome-default.png"  %}

-Click on [Use Chrome](){: .btn .btn--inverse .btn--small} to set the default web browser.
+Click [Use Chrome](){: .btn .btn--inverse .btn--small} to set the default web browser.

+If you do not see this, you can set Google Chrome as your default browser in System Settings by clicking on Desktop and Dock, and then changing the drop-down option from Safari to Google Chrome.{: .notice--warning}

 {% include figure url="/assets/images/mac-chrome-notification.png" image_path="/assets/images/mac-chrome-notification.png"  %}

-You will get a notification in the top right of your screen to allow Chrome to send you notifications, click [Allow](){: .btn .btn--inverse .btn--small}
+You will get a notification in the top right of your screen to allow Chrome to send you notifications, click [Allow](){: .btn .btn--inverse .btn--small}.

 Next, we will sign-in to Google Chrome to link it to Block's Google Workplace (formerly "GSuite").